StephaneCanu/Deep_learning_lecture/README.md

 ## Requirements

 Keras should be available on your python environment.
-You can also install this library in the local environment using pip (`pip3 install keras`)
+You can install this library in the local environment using pip (`pip3 install keras`)

+TP_Deep_2_webcam.py require opencv-python
+You can also install this library in the local environment using pip (`pip install opencv-python`)

 ## Deep learning practical session
 1. TP_Deep_1_MNIST.py (based on MNIST)